Fellowships

 Fellowships are usually awarded to applicants working on individual projects.
 However, joint applications for collaborative projects are also possible.

-Applications can be submitted in German or English via the application form.
+Applications must be submitted in English via the application form.
 Please familiarize yourself with the form before filling it out and consider the information provided in the individual sections.

 An application consists of the following elements: